Project Owlnet

 A Continent-wide Effort to Track Northern Saw-whet Owls

 Researchers with Project Owlnet across North America study the movements of the species to understand the timing, pace, and intensity of their migration.
 Licensed banders delicately catch the birds, which are drawn to a net by a call, band them, collect data, and release them.
-Bands with unique identifying numbers are placed on the owl’s legs so that researchers in other areas of the continent can track their movements if and when the owl is re-caught.
-At the Sewickley Heights location, the research team has spotted at least one owl each season that has migrated from different countries.
-These owls can be traced back to where and when they were banded.
-In one case, an owl was traced back an astonishing 1,500 miles northwest in southern Alberta, Canada.
+Bands with unique identifying numbers are placed on the owl’s legs so that researchers in other areas of the continent can track their movements if and when the owl is recaught.
+This research has revealed vital data on migration patterns, including the documentation of one migrating owl at the Sewickley Heights location that had been banded previously, some 1,500 miles away in Alberta, Canada!

 Studying Long-eared Owls and Barn Owls